 The normal healing process of Plasma Upper Eyelid tightening involves:

 As we will see these symptoms are all normal effects which are transient and to be expected in all cases.
-None of the above effects can be completely avoided because they are caused by the very nature of the plasma aesthetic treatment itself (i.e. an intentionally controlled skin burn).
-However, they can be somewhat attenuated by using certain products and lowering the overall intensity of the treatment.
+None of the above effects can be completely avoided because they are caused by the very nature of the plasma aesthetic treatment itself (i.e. an intentional controlled skin burn).
+However they can be somewhat attenuated by using certain products and lowering the overall intensity of the treatment.